 Researchers have found associations between bariatric surgery, which reduces the size of the stomach to achieve weight loss, and nutritional deficiency.
 People who are candidates for bariatric surgery may already be nutrient-deficient due to poor diet.
 Before and after the surgery, you should talk to your doctor and dietitian to set up a thorough nutrition plan.

 The symptoms of a nutritional deficiency depend on which nutrient the body lacks.
 However, there are some general symptoms you might experience, including:

 You may display all of these symptoms or only groups of them.
 Over time, most people adapt to the symptoms.
 This can cause the condition to go undiagnosed.
 Schedule a checkup with your doctor if you experience prolonged periods of fatigue, weakness, or poor concentration.
 These symptoms could be a sign of the beginning of a serious deficiency.

 Your doctor will discuss your diet and eating habits with you if they suspect you have a nutritional deficiency.
 They’ll ask what symptoms you’re experiencing.
 Make sure to mention if you’ve experienced any periods of constipation or diarrhea, or if blood has been present in your stool.

 Your nutritional deficiency may also be diagnosed during routine blood tests, including a complete blood count (CBC).
 This is often how doctors identify anemia.

-Parenteral iron, for example, can cause chills, backache, dizziness, fever, muscle pain, fainting, and even severe allergic reaction.
-Once the treatment has been administered, a repeat blood test will be done to confirm that it was successful.
-It may be necessary to attend the hospital for repeat appointments until the deficiency is resolved.
+In rare cases, it can even cause a severe allergic reaction.
+Once you’ve been given the treatment, your doctor will have you do a repeat blood test to confirm that it was successful.
+You may need to attend the hospital for repeat appointments until you’re no longer deficient.